100 Stories

 Summary

 Fudoin is a lovely temple if you have the slack to appreciate it.
-Aesthetically ticks a lot of boxes.
-Could feel tedious if you’ve just been whirlwinding through the best of kyoto and are ‘templed out’.
-It’s a top class structure from the period, and is a prized piece of history for Hiroshima city which otherwise has a distinct lack of historical buildings in the city centre due to the devastation.
+Aesthetically, it ticks a lot of boxes.
+It could feel tedious if you’ve just been whirlwinding through the best of Kyoto and are “templed out.”
+It’s a top-class structure from the period and is a prized piece of history for Hiroshima City, which otherwise has a distinct lack of historical buildings in the city center due to the devastation.